 Windows 10 21H1 hardware support

-These are the minimum hardware features and supported processors from Intel and AMD when installing version 21H1:
+These are the minimum hardware features and supported processors from Intel and AMD when installing the May 2021 Update:

 - Compatible with the x86 or x64 instruction set.